 On to the Conversion area.

-ALL of this functionality is NOT in a plain WordPress site.
+ALL of this functionality you are about to see is NOT in a plain WordPress site.

-The Conversion Assistant helps you setup the content and workflow necessary to sell an ebook or an entire library of ebooks or other downloadable files.
+This is a section that helps you set up the content and workflow necessary to sell an ebook or an entire library of ebooks or other downloadable files.
 This is not only novel, it’s awesome.
 More on why it’s awesome in a bit.

 The Orders section shows you a list of all the orders, or sales, that have happened through your site.